siddhartha-komodo/slate/source/includes/_005-outline-for-new-developers.md

 If you want to write the first Uber-like dApp, Komodo is the platform for you.

-**Interoperability is a Cinch**
+### Interoperability is a Cinch

 Because our initial concept was to create a network of secure independent blockchains, we designed our network from the ground-up for interoperability.

 For example, you can run as many asset chains as you want, and through our cross-chain burn protocol, you can burn coins or tokens on one asset chain and have them show up on another.

-Or, maybe you want to coordinate with a business partner's asset chains?
+Or, maybe you want to write a smart contract that coordinates with a business partner's asset chain?
 Not a problem.
 Our technology allows you to monitor and update your chain's state and smart-contracts based on observations of other asset chains and participating third-party blockchains.

 What if you want to trade value directly with blockchains outside the Komodo ecosystem?
 We've got you covered.
-With our atomic-swap powered decentralized exchange, BarterDEX, you can swap coins with any blockchain that is built on either the Bitcoin or Ethereum software.
+With our atomic-swap powered decentralized exchange, BarterDEX, you can swap coins with any blockchain that is based on either the Bitcoin or Ethereum softwares.
 Support for additional blockchain software depends on demand.

-**Built-in Zero-knowledge Privacy**
+### Built-in Zero-knowledge Privacy

 Many blockchain platforms say they'll have privacy some day, but how and when they'll get there remains a mystery.